uber-go/fx/config/README.md

 ```

 After static providers are loaded, they are used to create dynamic providers.
-You can add new ones in the loader with `RegisterDynamicProviders()` call as well.
+You can add new dynamic providers in the loader with the `RegisterDynamicProviders()`
+call as well.

 In the end all providers are grouped together using
-`NewProviderGroup("global", staticProviders, dynamicProviders)` and returned to service.
+`NewProviderGroup("global", staticProviders, dynamicProviders)` and returned to
+your service.

-If all you want is just a config, there is no need to build a service, you can use
+If you only want a config, you don't need to build a service.
+You can use
-`config.DefaultLoader.Load()` and get exactly the same config.
+`DefaultLoader.Load()` and get exactly the same config as `service.Config()`.

-Loader type is very customizable and lets you write parallel tests easily: if you
+The loader type is customizable, letting you write parallel tests easily.
+If you
-don't want to use `os.LookupEnv()` function to look for environment variables you
+don't want to use the `os.LookupEnv()` function to look for environment variables,
-can override it with your custom function: `config.DefaultLoader.SetLookupFn()`.
+override it with your custom function: `DefaultLoader.SetLookupFn()`.

 ### Benchmarks